How A Fire Nearby Or Even Miles Away Can Damage Your Home

 The large and tiny particles produced by a fire can travel miles from the source and be pulled into your home through your HVAC unit.
-Air filters will help trap larger particles, but a clogged filter is unable to remove as much debris and forces the blower to work harder.
+Air filters will help trap larger particles, but a clogged filter cannot remove as much debris and this forces the blower to work harder.

 Coils in the condensing unit can also become clogged and coated to the point that the compressor motor starts to malfunction.